 Light: Bright, indirect light.
 Keep plant out of direct sun, which may cause it to wilt or develop brown scorch marks.

 Humidity: Needs moist air.
-Set pot on a humidity tray to raise the humidity around it.
-Don't mist because primroses have hairy leaves that trap water, which leads to fungus.
+Set pot on a wet pebble tray or use a cool-mist room humidifier to raise the humidity around it.
+Don't use a mister because primroses have hairy leaves that trap water, which leads to fungus.

 Temperature: Cool to average temperatures 50-65°F/10-18°C. Blooms will stay fresh longer if kept at a maximum of 65°F/16°C.